ArtSabintsev/Siren/README.md

 - The **left picture** forces the user to update the app.
 - The **center picture** gives the user the option to update the app.
 - The **right picture** gives the user the option to skip the current update.
-- These options are controlled by the `Siren.AlertType` enum.
+- These options are controlled by the `Rules.AlertType` enum.

 <img src="https://github.com/ArtSabintsev/Siren/blob/master/Assets/picForcedUpdate.png?raw=true" height="480"><img src="https://github.com/ArtSabintsev/Siren/blob/master/Assets/picOptionalUpdate.png?raw=true" height="480"><img src="https://github.com/ArtSabintsev/Siren/blob/master/Assets/picSkippedUpdate.png?raw=true" height="480">